HBFFAC Facility Amenities

 The ECU Communication & Performance Studies Program offers several degree concentrations to students in Communication & Performance Studies.
 The Communication Department studies the ways human communication impacts individuals, societies, and the world.
 Communication & Performance Studies majors may choose from four programs and four concentrations.
 Students participate in a broad variety of activities.
 They perform and tech stage productions, represent the university in intercollegiate speech and debate competition, and participate in both the American College Theatre Festival and the American College Dance Association Festival.

 The ECU Program in Mass Communication offers two concentrations and two minors to students committed to the study of mass media and strategic communication.
 Students in the Program produce audio and video programming, develop public relations and advertising campaigns, produce photojournalism and art photography projects and collaborate on integrated multimedia productions.

 The Department of Music provides a musical foundation for all students, professional preparation for selected major fields in music and cultural enrichment for both the campus and community.
 ECU offers performance opportunities for all students, regardless of major, through membership in various ensembles including bands, choirs and chamber music groups.
-Studies in Piano, Organ and Opera are also available.
+Studies in Piano, Organ, Opera and Composition are also available.
 These degree programs contain a variety of concentrated areas that include teacher certification, music business and sacred music.

 Hallie Brown Ford Fine Arts Program at a Glance:

-Dean: Dr. Mark Hollingsworth, College of Liberal Arts & Social Sciences
+Dean: Dr. Kate Lang, College of Liberal Arts & Social Sciences

 Director: Dr. Brad Jessop, School of Fine Arts